Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Conclusions

-Finally, a detailed analysis of the dynamical behavior of the system as a function of $\R$ has been conducted for models U96 and U384 at $\Pran=10$.
-The dynamic regimes of the system have been studied using Poincaré sections, phase portraits and energy spectra.
-This bifurcation analysis has shown that these ROMs can reproduce different dynamic regimes as function of the $\R$ number including periodic solutions, quasiperiodic states and chaotic dynamics.
-Models U96 and U192 qualitatively predict the transition $\R$ numbers between these states.
-A good agreement has been obtained for the phase portraits and the energy spectra up to $\R=120$.
-In particular, these ROMs capture both the frequency and the amplitude of the motion for periodic solutions ($\R=60$) and the broadband frequency spectrum in chaotic states ($\R=120$).
-As found by~\cite{curry1984order}, the model dimension influences the bifurcation diagram with spurious transition to chaos being observed for large model truncations.
+Finally, a detailed analysis of the dynamical behavior of the system as a function of $\R$ has been conducted for models U192 and C192 at $Pr=10$.
+The dynamical regimes of the system have been studied using Poincar\'{e} sections, phase portraits, power spectra, and Lyapunov exponents.
+This bifurcation analysis has shown that these ROMs reproduce the same route to chaos observed in DNS---periodic, quasiperiodic, and chaotic dynamics---as a function of the Rayleigh number.
+Good agreement has been obtained for the phase portraits and power spectra up to $\R=120$.
+In particular, these ROMs capture both the frequency and amplitude of the motion for periodic solutions ($\R=40$) and the broadband frequency spectrum in chaotic states ($\R=120$).
+The quasiperiodic regime ($\R=80$) proves most challenging to match spectrally due to the presence of multiple discrete frequencies, though the dominant spectral components are correctly reproduced.
+The combination of Poincar\'{e} sections and Lyapunov exponent analysis enabled precise identification of the transition to chaos at $\R\simeq87$ in model C192, illustrating the utility of these ROMs for detailed bifurcation studies that would be computationally demanding to perform directly on DNS.

-Overall, these results demonstrate that Galerkin ROMs can reproduce the dynamics of the system with reasonable accuracy.
-These findings suggest that these nonlinear reduced-order models are promising candidates to serve as surrogates for the high-dimensional system in applications where a low computational cost is required.
+Overall, these results indicate that Galerkin ROMs reproduce the main features of the nonlinear system dynamics and are promising candidates to serve as surrogates for the high-dimensional system in applications where a low computational cost is required.
 This includes the derivation of optimal control strategies, state estimation from local measurements and the fundamental study of system bifurcations using dynamical system tools.
 Future works will explore the use of these ROMs in control and state estimation applications for RB convection.
-Other research directions include the extension to three dimensions and the incorporation of additional equations to account for species-driven transport~\citep{turton2015prediction}.\\
+Other research directions include the extension to three dimensions and the incorporation of additional equations to account for species-driven transport~\cite{turton2015prediction}.\\